feldera/feldera/python/docs/introduction.rst

       - This tells Feldera to go ahead and start processing the data.

 * :meth:`.Pipeline.wait_for_completion`
-   - Blocks this Feldera pipeline until completion.
-Normally this means until the end-of-file (EOF) has been reached for this input source.
+   - Blocks this pipeline until completion, i.e., until the end-of-file (EOI) has been reached for all input sources.

    - Takes a parameter ``shutdown``, when set shuts the pipeline down after completion.